merge/skulls/README.md

 For updating later, run `prepare_internal_flashing.sh` to get files and instructions about updating.
 No need to disassemble.

+And always use the latest [released](https://github.com/merge/coreboot-x230/releases) package.
+This will be tested.
+The git master branch is _not_ meant to be stable.
+Use it for testing only.

 ## Flashing for the first time
 Especially for the first time, you must flash externally.
 See below for the details for using a Rapberry Pi, for example.